entozoon/slatest/README.md

 ## Usage

-Here is an [example project](https://github.com/entozoon/slatest-example), to show the installation and a typical directory structure.
+Here is an [**example project**](https://github.com/entozoon/slatest-example), showing the installation and a typical directory structure, if that helps but what you do is:

     npm i slatest